danspam/CombresJSSourceMaps/README.md

-CombresJSSourceMaps
+Combres JS SourceMaps
 ===================

-Combres Javascript Minifier for Generating Sourcemaps
+Combres Javascript Minifier for Generating Sourcemaps based on the existing AjaxMin minifier but also generates sourcemaps for the compressed files.

-Add add a new jsMinifier to your combres.xml:
+Add add a new javascript minifier to your combres.xml:

 ```XML
 <jsMinifiers>